Andrei-Boghiu/JavaScript-Snippets/simulateClick/documentation.md

 Ensure the DOM is fully loaded before calling the simulateClick function.
 You can achieve this by using the DOMContentLoaded event or using the `waitForElement` function available in this repository.

 `simulateClick('#myButton');`

+### Considerations

+- The function uses `document.querySelector` to find the element.
+Ensure the selector is specific enough to target the correct element.
+- The `simulateClick` function should be called when the DOM is fully loaded to avoid issues with elements not yet being available.
+- This function simulates both mouse and touch events, making it suitable for a variety of interactive elements.